Homoclinic intersections for geodesic flows on convex spheres: Preliminaries

 \subsection{Bumpy Metric Theorem}

 Let $\phi_t$ be the geodesic flow on the unit tangent bundle of the closed surface $(X,g)$.
-A periodic orbit of the geodesic flow $\phi$ corresponds to a closed geodesic $\gamma$ on $X$, and the minimal period of the orbit, say $T$, corresponds the prime length of the closed geodesic $\gamma$.
-The Riemannian metric $g$ is said to be {\it bumpy}, if every closed geodesic, viewed as a periodic orbit of the geodesic flow on the unit tangent bundle, is either hyperbolic or irrationally elliptic (that is, the rotation number $\rho$ is irrational if $\gamma$ is elliptic).
+A periodic orbit of the geodesic flow $\phi_t$ corresponds to a closed geodesic $\gamma$ on $X$, and the minimal period of the orbit, say $T$, corresponds the prime length of the closed geodesic $\gamma$.
+Note that each closed geodesic corresponds to two closed orbits of the geodesic flow: one moves forward, and the other one moves backward.
+Clearly these two have the same dynamical properties.

-Let $2\le r\le \infty$, $\cG^r$ be the space of $C^r$ Riemannian metrics on $X$.
+The Riemannian metric $g$ on $X$ is said to be {\it bumpy}, if every closed geodesic, viewed as a periodic orbit of the geodesic flow on the unit tangent bundle, is either hyperbolic or irrationally elliptic (that is, the rotation number $\rho$ is irrational if $\gamma$ is elliptic).
 The following theorem was formulated by Abraham in \cite{Abr} and proved by Anosov in \cite{Ano}.